Islamic State suicide bombers attack crowds fleeing last redoubt

 It said 67,000 of those killed were other fighters including rebels and Kurds.

-A further 66,000 were militants, mainly from IS and Hayat Tahrir al-Sham (HTS), dominated by Al-Qaeda's former affiliate in Syria.
+A further 66,000 were jihadists, mainly from IS and Hayat Tahrir al-Sham (HTS), dominated by Al-Qaeda's former affiliate in Syria.

 The devastating conflict has displaced or sent into exile millions of Syrians, and cost almost US$400 billion in damages, according to the United Nations.